Odyseus/CLIApplicationsManager/AppData/docs_sources/includes/0-thirdparty_docs.d/tqdm.rst

   A clever adjustment system ``dynamic_miniters`` will automatically adjust ``miniters`` to the amount of iterations that fit into time ``mininterval``.
   Essentially, ``tqdm`` will check if it's time to print without actually checking time.
-This behavior can be still be bypassed by manually setting ``miniters``.
+This behaviour can be still be bypassed by manually setting ``miniters``.

 However, consider a case with a combination of fast and slow iterations.
 After a few fast iterations, ``dynamic_miniters`` will set ``miniters`` to a large number.
-When interation rate subsequently slows, ``miniters`` will remain large and thus reduce display update frequency.
+When iteration rate subsequently slows, ``miniters`` will remain large and thus reduce display update frequency.
 To address this:

 - ``maxinterval`` defines the maximum time between display refreshes.